User Interface

 Graphical User Interface (GUI)

 A GUI presents the user with a full graphical display (images, buttons, scrollbars, etc.).
 These systems allow the use of a mouse or some other pointing device to click, select, drag, and manipulate objects.
-These graphical interfaces are considered simpler and more user-friendly, which allows for their effective use by more people without relying on knowledge of a special command language.
+These graphical interfaces are more user-friendly than command-line interfaces.
 First commercially used by Xerox, then Apple, Microsoft was one of the last of the major OS to deploy the GUI. *NIX OS, however, were the last OS to have a fully functional GUI.

 Windows 1.0 Desktop (GUI)